 “This grant award underscores the strong federal support we have in replacing the Interstate Bridge,” says Kris Strickler, Oregon Dept. of Transportation director, in a statement.
 “I-5 and the Interstate Bridge are essential to the prosperity of those who travel through our region and those who call it home.”

-The $1 billion commitments that came from both the Oregon legislature (2023) and Washington legislature (2022) revived a project that began in 2019 after a failed attempt between the two states to replace the bridge in a project that ran from 2005 until 2013.
+The $1 billion in commitments that came from the Oregon legislature in 2023 and the Washington legislature in 2022 which revived a project that began in 2019 after a failed attempt between the two states to replace the bridge in a effort that ran from 2005 until 2013.

 With I-5 the only interstate that connects Mexico and Canada on the West Coast, it is also linked to some of the world's largest ports, making the project not only a vital trade route both regionally and nationally, but also one with international significance.

-Currently two nearly identical side-by-side lift spans cross the river at Porland, Ore.
+Currently two, nearly identical side-by-side lift spans cross the river at Portland, Ore.
 The first was constructed largely for horse-and-buggy traffic in 1917.
 The second opened in 1958, paid for by eight years of tolls.
-Over the past several decades, the current structures have struggled to meet the demand of increasing traffic demands, has heavy congestion during peak travel times and a crash rate over three times higher than statewide averages.
+The current structures have struggled in recent decades to handle increasing traffic demands, with heavy congestion during peak travel times and a crash rate over three times higher than statewide averages.

-A major two-state effort to replace the bridge, known as the Columbia River Crossing project, ran from 2005 until 2013.
-Following years of contention around design, transit inclusion and budget, the project collapsed when the Washington State Senate chose to end funding for the project.
+A major two-state effort to replace the bridge, known as the Columbia River Crossing project, began in 2005.
+Following years of contention around design, transit inclusion and budget, the project came to an end in 2013 with nothing built when the Washington State Senate chose to end its share of funding for the effort.

 Six years later, the states' two governors signed a bi-state Memorandum of Intent to restart work on the Interstate Bridge.
 The November 2019 agreement led to the formation of the IBR program to complete the planning, design and construction work for the bridge.
 The program is led jointly by the Oregon and Washington state departments of transportation in coordination with eight other bi-state partner agencies.